Alfresco/alfresco-ng2-components/docs/core/form-field.model.md

 ---
 # Form Field model

-Contains the value and metadata for a field of an [ADF Form](form.component.md).
+Contains the value and metadata for a field of a Form component.

 ## Properties